appleseedproj/appleseed/_documentation/readme.txt

 host="localhost"
 url="http://localhost"

-5. Remove the following files and directories:

-DEV/
-data/
-attachments/
-frameworks/
-code/
-install.sql

-6. Copy htaccess.original to .htaccess
+5. Copy htaccess.original to .htaccess
-7. Run the queries in _release/update-0.7.4.sql on your database, replacing "#__" with your prefix.
+6. Run the queries in _release/update-0.7.6.sql on your database, replacing "#__" with your prefix.

 ie,